developerOgechi/python-newbie/README.md

 ## Sample programmes for a python-newbie

-This is a repo that contains simple mini-programmes for python newbies.
+This is a repo that contains simple mini-programmes demonstrating simple famous games.
 They give a basic understanding of Python :snake:
 - Variables
 - Conditional statements
 - Functions